Filmmaker in the Spotlight: An Interview with Gazanfer Biricik

 Thank you for asking me about these projects.

 First KATRINA is a very committed and sensitive short film project that talks about rape, identity crisis, In Vitro Fertilization (IVF), & LGBT couples.
 In the beginning I wanted only to talk about rape, but in my investigations I saw the subject is larger than it appears.
 I should note that very few filmmakers deign to tackle these themes because, it must be admitted, it remains taboo with the breasts of a part of society.
 It is important to talk about it because this burden spares no one, regardless of their social class, culture or origins.

 BREAK IN POINT is a feature film project of about 120 minutes that talks about addiction.
 This is a Sci-Fi in which during a new universal process against addiction, will project a former celebrity into parallel worlds.
 One being the real world and the other the fruit of its treatment.
 In this project I am still dealing with a great problem that is really debated: drug addiction.
 Even if "Requiem for a Dream" directed in 2000 by Darren Aronofsky speaks of the psychological aspect of this plague, in this feature film I try to bring a fantastic touch that could make people more aware of this social problem.
 I hope to find producers to bring this important project to life.

 What is the plan for these new projects?

-For KATRINA, Carolina Piazza and I are working to find producers.
-Precisely on this subject, Carolina and I will be present at the Cannes Film Festival from 6th july to 17th July to present KATRINA to producers.
+For KATRINA, I am working to find producers.
+Precisely on this subject, I will be present at the Cannes Film Festival from 6th july to 17th July to present KATRINA to producers.
 This short film will allow me in the first place to expose my universe and especially in what kind of cinema I am involved in, the cinema which speaks about important subjects of our society.

 KATRINA is off to a good start, nevertheless I hope that this short film will see the light of day because it is really worth it.